A Guide To Farm Raised Salmon – Is It Organic?

 Both farm raised salmon and wild caught salmon contain a certain level of mercury.
 However, there is some good news.
 The levels of mercury found within salmon have drastically decreased and will continue to do so.

 New methods and technologies are constantly coming out which are allowing salmon farmers to raise better salmon.
 With all of this being said, you might find different farms supply different qualities of salmon.
-Therefore, you can never have a guarantee your salmon will contain the lowest possible amount of mercury 5.

 Does Organic Salmon Have Toxins And PCBs?

-Another concern with salmon, alongside whether or not it has Mercury, is whether it contains other PCBs and toxins 6.
+Another concern with salmon, alongside whether or not it has Mercury, is whether it contains other PCBs and toxins6.
 I’ve covered a similar concern about bacteria in canned or frozen salmon which you can read about right here, Frozen Salmon vs. Canned Salmon: Which is Healthier?

 Salmon and farm-raised salmon can contain trace amounts of PCBs and toxins.
 The trace amounts are low unless you consume copious amounts of salmon.
 Therefore, they will have little to no effect.

 It’s important to note, almost anything you consume needs to be done in moderation.
 This is the reason why the trace amounts of mercury, PCBs, and other toxins will have very little effect on you.
-Although, there are studies showing possible concern over health risks associated with farm raised 7.

 Should You Eat Organic Farm-Raised Salmon?